kermitt2/grobid_client_python/Readme.md

   --n N            Concurrency for service usage
 ```

 Example:

 > python3 grobid-client.py --input ~/tmp/in2 --output ~/tmp/out processFulltextDocument

-This command will process all the PDF files present in the input directory (file with extension `.pdf` only) with the `processFulltextDocument` service of GROBID, and write the resulting XML TEI files under the output directory, reusing the file name with a different file extension (`.tei.xml`), using the default `10` concurrent workers.
+This command will process all the PDF files present in the input directory (files with extension `.pdf` only) with the `processFulltextDocument` service of GROBID, and write the resulting XML TEI files under the output directory, reusing the file name with a different file extension (`.tei.xml`), using the default `10` concurrent workers.

 > python3 grobid-client.py --input ~/tmp/in2 --output ~/tmp/out --n 20 processHeaderDocument

-This command will process all the PDF files present in the input directory (file with extension `.pdf` only) with the `processHeaderDocument` service of GROBID, and write the resulting XML TEI files under the output directory, reusing the file name with a different file extension (`.tei.xml`), using `20` concurrent workers.
+This command will process all the PDF files present in the input directory (files with extension `.pdf` only) with the `processHeaderDocument` service of GROBID, and write the resulting XML TEI files under the output directory, reusing the file name with a different file extension (`.tei.xml`), using `20` concurrent workers.

 ## Benchmarking